 Today we recall the most revered date in Cuba’s history.
-For it was on this day, 26th July 1953, that Fidel Castro led the failed attack against the corrupt Fulgencio Batista dictatorship that would serve as the namesake and inspiration for the most successful and long lasting twentieth-century national revolution.
+For it was on this day, 26th July 1953, that Fidel Castro led the failed attack against the corrupt Fulgencio Batista dictatorship that would serve as the namesake and inspiration for the twentieth-century’s most successful national revolution.

 Under Batista’s corrupt and incompetent leadership, 43% of Cuba’s rural population was illiterate, 60% lived in huts with earth floors and thatched roofs, typhoid and tuberculosis was endemic, while the United States controlled nearly all of its industry.
 But beyond Havana’s intelligentsia, there was no popular unrest.
 Fidel Castro knew he had to do something spectacular to wake and rally the masses.
 Timed to correspond with the centennial of the birth of independence hero José Martí, Castro, his brother Raul and 150 fellow revolutionaries launched an attack on the famous Moncada Barracks in eastern Cuba.
 The group formed a sixteen-automobile caravan to give the appearance of a delegation headed by a high-ranking officer.
 But the plan was a spectacular disaster from the get-go.
 The convoy was separated en route and the vehicle carrying most of the weapons went missing.
 Upon arriving at the barracks, Castro lost control of his car and crashed into a group of soldiers on duty at the gate.
 The element of surprise well and truly gone, half of the guerrillas were killed in the ensuing shoot-out while the rest were captured – including the Castro brothers.